If you know what you want to do after university your degree subject ought to provide a suitable basis for that career.

 - Instead a graduate needs to signpost the skills, knowledge and experience they have gained from their degree.

-- A narrowly vocational course could restrict your career options if you subsequently change your mind about the direction you wish to follow.
+- A narrow and highly vocational course could restrict your career options if you subsequently change your mind about the direction you wish to follow.

 - You will usually need to have followed an accredited course and an accrediatation process if you want to continue with the subject as your chosen career.

 Students often refer to employment prospects when they are asked about why they chose their course.
 It is worth looking at the statistics.

 - What do graduates do? gives the percentages of graduates who, six months after graduation, obtained a graduate job (i.e. one which normally recruits graduates), went on to further study, obtained a job but one that does not normally recruit graduates or who were unemployed.

 - The unemployment rate varies from 0 % (dentistry and medicine) to 15% (computer science) but for most subjects is within the range 8–12%.